fiesta/fiesta-python/README.markdown

     group.name = 'awesomegroup'  # Currently need to supply this manually since there is no built-in default name for each group new_user = group.add_member('test@example.com', member_display_name="Test User")

-## Authentication
-Note that this library currently assumes that client is a *trusted client*.
-See the [authentication docs](http://docs.fiesta.cc/authentication.html) for more information.
-We're hoping that someone who is actively using the the OAuth authentication will help extend the library to handle those use cases.
-Pull requests are welcomed!

 ## License

 This project is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0